 If you are not aware of China’s booming stock market, it is time you get familiarized with it!

-In the last two months, the number of trading accounts opened in China is a crazy number in millions.
-In the last week itself, the total number of A-Share accounts opened was 3.25 million!!
+Starting March 2015 to April 2015, the number of trading accounts opened in China is a crazy number in millions.
+In the last week of April 2015 itself, the total number of A-Share accounts opened was 3.25 million!!

 A-Shares are traded on Chinese stock exchanges such as the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
 A-shares are generally only available for purchase by mainland citizens, quoted in Chinese renminbi.
 B-shares are quoted in foreign currency such as USD and open to foreign investments.
-Both these markets have been performing extremely well over the last one year.
+Both these markets have performed extremely well.

 There are many regulatory moves and economic changes which have resulted in such a boom in Chinese markets: